ZAZ: From harvesters to cars

-The new car was approved for production 28 November 1958, the name changing to ZAZ (Zaporizhzhia Automobile Building Plant) to reflect the new profile.
+On 28 November 1958, the new car was approved for production, with the company's name changed to ZAZ (Zaporizhzhia Automobile Building Plant) reflecting its new profile.
 The Zaporizhzhia factory was supplemented with the Mikoyan Diesel-Building Factory in Melitopol, which was part of the Soyuzdiesel combinat.

-The first car, dubbed the ZAZ-965 Zaporozhets, was delivered 12 June 1959, was approved 25 July 1960, and entered production 25 October.
+On 12 June 1959, the prototype of the first car, dubbed the ZAZ-965 Zaporozhets, was delivered.
+It was approved on 25 July 1960 and entered production on 25 October 1960.